White House Speechwriter Fired After Being Linked to White Nationalists

 Beattie told CNN he “said nothing objectionable” at the conference when he delivered a speech called The Intelligentsia and the Right, and that he still stands by his remarks “completely.”

-“It was the honor of my life to serve in the Trump Administration,” he added.
+“It was the honor of my life to serve in the Trump administration,” he added.
 “I love President Trump, who is a fearless American hero, and continue to support him one hundred percent.”

 Beattie might end up with a soft landing spot, as many other staffers forced to leave the White House have.
 Politico reported on Sunday that exiting the White House amid a scandal is not necessarily a career killer — at least at first — thanks to a small network of Trump loyalist organizations that take care of their own.
 The organizations, sometimes on the recommendation of Trump’s inner circle, often award plum jobs to former White House staffers who need work — or need a financial incentive to keep their mouth shut.